 Background: SA3 was not able to reach consensus whether limited capabilities of AIoT devices should be considered when security key issues are analysed.
 Some companies believe the limited capabilities of the AIoT devices impact security requirements, security design and security solutions.
 Some examples of such limited capabilities are related to the support of cipher algorithms as specified in TS 35.215 and TS 35.221, hash algorithms as specified in TS 33.501, and secure storage on the AIoT device.

-Answer from SA1: 2 Actions
+Answer from SA1:

+Currently, apart from requirements in TS 22.261(clause 8) and TS 22.369 (clause 1 and 5.2.6), SA1 did not agree any new requirements.

+2 Actions

 To SA, SA3